manikpanwar/Programming-Problems/README.md

 IARCS-Problems
 ==============

-Solution(s) to problems on opc.iarcs.org.in by Manik Panwar
+Solution(s) to programming problems on by Manik Panwar.

 Edits/improvements are welcome!